 Doing the Experiment

 - Go to the set location.
-Do not forget to bring your lab notebook, pen, chalk, tape measure, your supervisor, and, optionally, a phone with the Science Journal App installed and the armband cell phone bag.
+Do not forget to bring your lab notebook, pen, chalk, tape measure, your supervisor, and, optionally, a phone equipped with a sensor app and the armband cell phone bag.

 - At the location, mark off a distance of 20 meters (m) with a piece of sidewalk chalk.